 We treated his pneumonia, made him more comfortable, and decided that we would keep him going until we couldn't keep him happy and comfortable.

-Ok, so it has been a while since I posted this article; I think it's about time for an update.
+Ok, so it has been a while since I posted this article; I think it's time for an update.

 It's March now; Isaac turned 15 officially this month! 🥳🎁